smartmeio/arancino-library/README.md

 ### Commands and Protocol
 As exaplained above, when an API function is called, a command is sent over the `SerialUSB` and a response is received.
-In the next paragraphs, for simplicity we are considering each command returns an OK response and the following representation for *Separator Codes*:
+In the next paragraphs, for simplicity we are considering each command returns an *OK* response and using the following representation for *Separator Codes*:
 - Command Sepatator → `4`  → `#`
 - End of transmission → `30`  →` @`